 As Campaigns Director, Caitlyn’s work involves promoting climate solutions and green jobs, keeping fossil fuels in the ground, and protecting BC’s wild places.

-A naturalist since a young age and a biologist by training, Caitlyn is motivated by an understanding that our own health – as well as our communities and our livelihoods - depend on the health of the ecosystems we live in.
-She also firmly believes that ecological solutions need to work for the people who have to live with them.
+Caitlyn is motivated by an understanding that our own health – as well as our communities and our livelihoods – depend on the health of the ecosystems we live in.
+She brings to her work a deep love of this coast and a commitment to both environmental and social justice.

-Caitlyn has written a non-fiction book for young readers, called Nowhere Else on Earth: Standing Tall for the Great Bear Rainforest.
+Caitlyn has also written an award-winning non-fiction book for young readers, called Nowhere Else on Earth: Standing Tall for the Great Bear Rainforest.
 The book encourages young readers to pay attention to what is happening in the world around them, and inspires them to take action and speak out for the future they want to live in.